-Premium furnaces have the two stage performance and multi-speed blowers that the mid-grade options posses, plus additional options.
+Premium furnaces have the two-stage performance and multi-speed blowers that the mid-grade options possess, plus additional options.
 Modulating heat raises and lowers temps in tiny increments, thus making them the quietest furnaces on the market.

 Air Filtration utilizes an electrostatic filter to trap particles and dust, making for even cleaner air distribution.
 Though outside of those with asthma or lung problems, this is not really all that necessary.

 Speaking of thermostats, that’s an item that will likely come up for replacement at time of new installation.
-If the previous thermostat was geared toward managing temps in a single-stage performance unit, and the new one relies on dual-stage performance, that would be reason alone to upgrade the thermostat.
+If the previous thermostat used to be geared toward managing temps in a single-stage performance unit, and the new one relies on dual-stage performance, that would be a reason alone to upgrade the thermostat.

 Furnace Selection Among Size / BTU

 Size of the furnace is often a first consideration as that, along with AFUE rating are the driving factors for cost.
 It’s really the most basic feature to understand the BTU output and thus choose the size that is truly most appropriate for your home.

 General rule is to plan for 30 to 60 BTUs per square foot of whatever living space you wish to control the climate.
 And the more precise number is based on the region you live in (within the U.S.).

 Warmer climates, such as Florida, Texas and much of California can typically work with 30 to 35 BTUs, while extremely cold climates (like northernmost states in the U.S. need the 50 to 60 BTU’ to operate effectively.